 So, the next time you put a towel down to enjoy the benefits of period sex (like cramp and migraine relief), don’t forget to use protection!*

 *If you’re wondering whether there’s a way to tell whether you’re ovulating each month, differentiate between all these different types of bleeding, and preempt an early ovulation as best as possible – you’ll want to dive deep into the Symptothermal Method of Fertility Awareness.
-You can find a guide to begin learning the Symptothermal Method here: Self-Teaching
+You can ENJOY sex without fear of pregnancy with the Natural Contraception video course and coaching.

 Leave a Reply